linux-china/vitest-jetbrains-plugin/README.md

 # vitest-jetbrains-plugin

 <!-- Plugin description -->
-A simple WebStorm plugin to run Vitest tests from gutter.
+A simple WebStorm plugin to run Vitest tests.

 * Green Run icon means to run once only
 * Vitest Run icon means to run with watch mode